hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

   ```
   ![logo](https://raw.githubusercontent.com/hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/main/images/clusterinfo.png)

-- I attempted to create a Pod in the Kubernetes cluster, the Pod remained in the "Pending" state.
+- I attempted to create a **Pod** in the Kubernetes cluster, the **Pod** remained in the "Pending" state.
-*(In Kubernetes, a "Pending" status means that the Pod has been scheduled to run on a node but is waiting for the necessary resources, such as CPU and memory, to become available)*
+*(In Kubernetes, a "Pending" status means that the **Pod** has been scheduled to run on a node but is waiting for the necessary resources, such as CPU and memory, to become available)*

 - The cause was that the cluster had no active worker nodes available to schedule  and run Pods.
 *(Worker nodes are responsible for executing and hosting Pods in a Kubernetes cluster)*

-- To address the problem, I had to create a Node group.
+- To address the problem, I had to create a **Node group**.
-  (Node groups are a way to provision and manage worker nodes in an Amazon EKS cluster.
-By creating a Node group, we added worker nodes to the cluster, providing the necessary resources for Pods to be scheduled and run)
+  (**Node group**s are a way to provision and manage worker nodes in an Amazon **EKS** cluster.
+By creating a **Node group**, we added worker nodes to the cluster, providing the necessary resources for Pods to be scheduled and run)

   ![logo](https://raw.githubusercontent.com/hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/main/images/configureNodeGroup.png)
   *(Everything else defaults)*